2i2c-org/team-compass/about/strategy.md

 - 2i2c manages JupyterHubs for at least two institutions.
 - 2i2c manages more lightweight, community-specific JupyterHubs for several smaller groups in research and education.
 - 2i2c manages a "generic" JupyterHub that is not tied to any single institution or group.
-- 2i2c has a beta-level sustainability model for the first iteration of our Collaborative JupyterHub Service.
+- 2i2c has a beta-level sustainability model for the first iteration of our Managed JupyterHub Service.
 - 2i2c has built relationships with cloud providers that facilitate our ability to serve these hubs to our users.

 ## Launch major collaborations